airsonic/airsonic-docs/install/example/freebsd_freenas.md

 Create directories and set up permissions:

 ```
-mkdir /var/libresonic
+mkdir /var/airsonic
-chown -R www:www /var/libresonic
+chown -R www:www /var/airsonic
 chown -R www:www /usr/local/apache-tomcat-8.0/webapps
 ```

-#### Deploy Libresonic
+#### Deploy Airsonic

 Open a web browser and go to http://SERVER_IP:8080, replace `SERVER_IP` with your server IP address.

 You should be greeted by the Apache Tomcat page.
 Click on the Manager App button on the right of the page and enter the username and password used in step 3.
 Default was username: admin and password: admin

-Scroll down to Deploy and the subheading "WAR file to deploy" hit choose file and select the libresonic.war downloaded in the preamble.
+Scroll down to Deploy and the subheading "WAR file to deploy" hit choose file and select the airsonic.war downloaded in the preamble.
 After selecting press the deploy button.
 Scroll up and press start.
-When the page refreshes a message "OK - Started application at context path /libresonic-v6.2.beta1" should be visible.
+When the page refreshes a message "OK - Started application at context path /airsonic-v6.2.beta1" should be visible.

-#### Navigate to Libresonic
+#### Navigate to Airsonic

 In a browser.
 Take your `SERVER_IP` and `PORT` and append the the context path from above.

-> ie if the War deployed was called libresonic-v6.1.beta2.war navigate to:
+> ie if the War deployed was called airsonic-v6.1.beta2.war navigate to:
-> 10.0.0.10:8080/libresonic-v6.1.beta2/
+> 10.0.0.10:8080/airsonic-v6.1.beta2/

-#### Log into Libresonic
+#### Log into Airsonic

 Log in.
 The default is username: admin password: admin